Go back to Blogs

 It’s essential to communicate effectively

 with the appointed guardian ad litem.
 The judge in a case does not have to do what the guardian ad litem recommends but will take the report very seriously.
 Respond to the requests of a guardian ad litem promptly.
 Be prepared to share relevant information with them, such as school records, medical records, certificates from parenting classes or police reports.
 Treat this as you would an important job interview.
-After all, you are interviewing for the most important job of your life: parent.

 A guardian ad litem also is a human being.
 No one is perfect, and he or she will understand this.
 The guardian ad litem may bring up topics that the opposing party is stating make you an unfit parent.
 Don’t shy away from discussing this or get angry and start hurling accusations back and forth.
 It’s crucial for you to calmly and clearly state your side of the story.